johnhw/glgol/README.md

         lookup_table[NW, NE, SW, SE] = NX'

 This creates a 16x16x16x16 lookup table, each entry being a 4 bit code NX'.
 This is reshaped to a 256x256 array before upload to the GPU, as 4D textures are not supported directly in OpenGL.
+Note that to compute the next generation, we only need to look at *four* neighbours to do the lookup.

 ### OpenGL implementation